Skip to main content

 DST (Tajima) — DST is the granddaddy of embroidery formats and the closest thing the industry has to a universal standard.
 Originally developed by Tajima for their commercial machines, DST has been adopted by virtually every commercial embroidery machine manufacturer and most home machine brands as a secondary or tertiary supported format.
 If you are running a commercial operation with Tajima, Barudan, SWF, or most other commercial brands, DST is your primary format.
 DST files store stitch coordinates and colour change markers but do not store colour information — meaning the machine does not know which thread colour to use, and the operator must assign colours manually or follow a colour chart provided with the file.
 This limitation is actually an advantage in production environments where thread brands and exact shades may vary between facilities.

 PES (Brother/Babylock) — PES is the native format for Brother and Babylock embroidery machines, which represent the largest share of the home and semi-professional embroidery machine market.
 PES files store stitch data plus colour information, allowing the machine to display thread colour suggestions on its screen.
 This makes PES more user-friendly for home embroiderers who benefit from the colour guidance.
 PES files have a maximum design size that varies by version (older PES versions support smaller designs; newer versions support hoop sizes up to 360x360mm).
 If you own a Brother PE800, PE535, PR1050X, or any other Brother embroidery machine, PES is your primary format.
+To use a PES file you load it straight onto the machine by USB or memory card — there is no need to open or edit it on a computer first.
+If a design only comes in another format, you can convert it to PES, but generating it as PES from the outset avoids any conversion loss.

 JEF (Janome/Elna) — JEF is the native format for Janome and Elna embroidery machines.
 Like PES, JEF files include colour data.
 Janome machines also typically support DST as a secondary format, giving Janome users more flexibility in sourcing designs.
 If you own a Janome MC15000, MC9900, or any Janome embroidery machine, JEF is your primary format, with DST as an alternative.